Skip to content

 Making updates non-automatic

 You may want to disable automatic updates to manage them yourself, something Windows doesn’t normally allow.
 An app I used and recommended called Win Update Stop is now paid-only.
 The GitHub repo Aetherinox/pause-windows-updates has a pair of registry keys, one to pause and another to resume.
 It worked flawlessly on my laptop, but I have only tested it on that machine.
-Alternatively you can search for other apps on GitHub.
+Alternatively, you can search for other apps on GitHub.

 Warning